Is it possible to go 100% plastic-free? Well, I Tried To Go Plastic Free For One Month, This Is What I Learned.

 My sunglasses, older than the hills, at least!
 Bought them in a vintage shop, honestly did not even think of the bigger issue surrounding plastic back then!
 The more you know right?

 Food shopping is hard enough, to begin with, and when you are shopping at your grocery store, it's almost impossible to go plastic-free.
 Almost every single item that you place in your cart has some plastic in it.

 But once you become mindful of it, it's easier to avoid.

 Here are some cool things I learned over the month of July:

 I saved money!
 BIG TIME!

-If you buy mainly whole foods and avoid the processed foods (and the packaging that comes with it) you will actually notice savings on your bill.
-I was less likely to buy junk food and “healthy snacks” that came in either cardboard or plastic.
+If you buy mainly whole foods and avoid the processed foods (and the packaging that comes with them) you will actually notice savings on your bill.
+I was less likely to buy junk food and "healthy snacks" that came in either cardboard or plastic.

 I cook at home almost 99% of the time and it was much easier to make healthier food.
 I found it fascinating that reducing plastic use made me eat better!